nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 > info **Hint** Learn more about GraphQL queries [here](http://graphql.org/learn/queries/).

 > info **Hint** It is helpful to organize your code by your so-called **domain model** (similar to the way you would organize entry points in a REST API).
 In this approach, keep your models (`ObjectType` classes), resolvers and services together within a Nest module representing the domain model.
 Keep all of these components in a single folder per module.
-When you do this, and use the [Nest CLI](/cli/overview) to generate each element, Nest will wire all of these parts together automatically for you.
+When you do this, and use the [Nest CLI](/cli/overview) to generate each element, Nest will wire all of these parts together (locating files in appropriate folders, generating entries in `provider` and `imports` arrays, etc.) automatically for you.

 #### CLI Plugin